change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 ```
 </div>

-(Again, your results may be slightly different depending on your operating
+(Your results may be slightly different depending on your operating
 system and how you have customized your filesystem.)

 `ls` prints the names of the files and directories in the current directory.